Wine Wednesday: Malbec Wines Around the World

-No matter what country Malbec wines hail from, they go well with hearty dishes, particularly steak.
+No matter what country Malbec wines hail from, they go well with hearty dishes, particularly steak and other meats.
 In France, Cahors wine is paired with confit dishes, as well as cassoulet and mushrooms.
-Discover more about this delectable wine during our Bordeaux cooking vacations as well as our trips to Argentina.
+Discover more about this delectable wine during our Bordeaux cooking vacations as well as our cooking vacations to Argentina.

 Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best cooking vacations.